ntlimited/wp-title/README.md

 Data is retrieved from Wikipedia, and numerous command line flags exist to assist with the sometimes ill-defined "format" of Wikipedia articles.

+## What does this do?

+Let's say you have Dexter season 2 (you know, the good one) on Blu-Ray and you ripped it to a folder on your harddrive and you encoded it to MKV, leaving you with a folder called (for example) Dexter.S02 and inside you have 12 files, named Dexter.S02E01.mkv through Dexter.S02E12.mkv.
+This is informative, but it's kind of lackluster if you want to find a particular episode.
+With wp-title, you can automatically name and move the episodes to a location.
+For example, if you have a media share with a directory for TV set up at /media/shared/TV, you can simply use the following command to move and title all those files:

+...
+wp-title --to /media/shared/TV ./Dexter.S02
+...

+This will create a directory at /media/shared/TV/Dexter/Season 2/ and copy the files into it, named things like "01 - It's Alive!.mkv".
+You can specify multiple directories at once, assuming that the script can guess the show name and season number from the directory format.

 ## Installing wp_title

 Currently, wp_title is not in PyPI (the *Py*thon *P*ackage *I*ndex), so